 This test helps in determining the resistance of organic coatings by controlled condensation.
-Condensation is produced by exposing the test surface of the sample to a heated, saturated mixture of air and water vapor, while the reverse side of the sample is cooled under air of room temperature air.
+Condensation is produced by exposing the test surface of the sample to a heated, saturated mixture of air and water vapour, while the reverse side of the sample is cooled under an air of room temperature air.

 Test Method: IS: 101 (P-6) (SEC-1)1988

 This test helps in determining the adhesion of a large variety of coatings.

 Cyclic Corrosion Test:

 This test helps in determining the corrosion degradation of coating systems for steel bridges.

 This test is done to know the timeline, when a coating is totally dry.
 When developing a process, it is crucial to know the definite time it would take for the coating to dry or cure.
 The coating’s drying time involves multiple stages.
 The first stage is when the coating levels off under gravity.
 Once it starts to cure, a thin dry film appears on the surface.
 The coating then continues to dry until the coating is totally cured.

 This test helps in determining when, where, and how the paint or coating failure can occur.

 The ability of a pipe coating to avoid mechanical damage during handling, shipping, and installation depends on its impact resistance.
 This test method provides a systematic means for screening coating materials aligned to this property.